Wang Woradit (วังวรดิศ)

 ‘granting of wishes’.

-full name and title is Somdet Phra Chao Boromawong Teh Pra Ong Chao
+full name and royal title is Somdet Phra Chao Boromawong Teh Pra Ong Chao

 Ditsaworakumaan Krom Phraya Damrong Rachanuphaap.